sdiehl/stephendiehl.com/posts/poll.md

 #### Takeaway

+This is of course an unscientific poll and please don't read too much into the data.
+The goal was to generate a rough list of the topics that people are interested in and feel need some more context.

-If you are looking for topics for you next blog to post to maximize the coverage of misunderstood topics and advance the state of Haskell knowledge, consider one of the following subjects:
+On that note, if you are looking for topics for you next blog to post to maximize the coverage of misunderstood topics and advance the state of Haskell knowledge, consider one of the following subjects:

 1. Types: **Impredicative Types**
 1. Types: **Kind Polymorphism**